vmware-tanzu/tanzu-cli/docs/full/README.md

 tanzu k8s management-cluster ...
 ```

-Note that today, the CLI supports omitting the target for historical reasons, but such omission only applies command for the k8s target.
-(So `tanzu management-cluster ...` variant of the above example is valid, but not `tanzu data-protection ...`).
+Note that today, the CLI supports omitting the target for historical reasons, but this omission only applies to commands for the k8s target.
+(So `tanzu management-cluster ...` is a valid variant of the above example, but not `tanzu data-protection ...`).
 The CLI team is exploring making the 'assumed target' configurable.

 ## Interaction between CLI and its plugins

-The Core CLI plays several roles in plug architecture:
+The Core CLI plays several roles in the plugin architecture:

 ### Central, consistent point of interaction

-All commands provided by the CLI are invocable via the tanzu binary, which in turn dispatches the command to the appropriate plugin, capturing output and errors from the latter in the process to return back to the user.
+All commands provided by the CLI are invocable via the `tanzu` binary, which in turn dispatches the command to the appropriate plugin, capturing output and errors from the latter to return back to the user.

 Commands producing meaningful output consistently provide alternative output such as JSON, YAML or tabular formats using the `-o {json|yaml}` flag.

 ### Plugin discovery and lifecycle management

 The CLI is configured to use a default plugin repository.
-Through various commands like `tanzu plugin search`, `tanzu plugin install`, `tanzu plugin group install`, the CLI provides various means to discover, then securely install or update plugins to serve specific needs of the user.
+Through various commands like `tanzu plugin search`, `tanzu plugin install`, `tanzu plugin install --group <groupName>`, the CLI provides various means to discover, then securely install or update plugins to serve specific needs of the user.

-Certain context endpoints will require that a specific set of plugins be installed so as enable proper interaction with said endpoints.
-For these, establish a connection with these endpoints will lead to the discovery and automatic installation of the additional plugins.
+Certain context endpoints will require that a specific set of plugins be installed so as to enable proper interaction with said endpoints.
+For these, establishing a connection with these endpoints may lead to the discovery and automatic installation of additional plugins.
 Plugins installed through this mean of discovery are referred to as "context-scoped" plugins.
-To learn more about the context-scoped plugins, please check [context-scoped plugin installation](../full/context-scoped-plugins.md).
+To learn more about the context-scoped plugins, please check the [context-scoped plugin installation](../full/context-scoped-plugins.md) documentation.

-For an overview on some of these plugin lifecycle commands, see the [Quickstart Guide](../quickstart/quickstart.md)
+For an overview on some of these plugin lifecycle commands, see the [Quickstart Guide](../quickstart/quickstart.md).
-For more details on these commands, see the [command reference](../cli/commands/tanzu_plugin.md)
+For more details on these commands, see the [command reference](../cli/commands/tanzu_plugin.md).

 ### Context management